aa18514/Python/netflix_regression/readme.md

 # ridge regression - netflix dataset

 ## Running the application

 use verbosity (-v/-vv/-vvv) to switch between naive linear regression, regression with L2 regularization and regression with transformed <br> features with regularization <br>
 ## Dataset

 Dataset consits of 671 users and 9066 movies <br>
 All the data exists in the subdirectory "\movie-data" <br>

 ## Input features

 The input features originally have a dimension of d + 1 where d = 18 and in this case x[0] = 1 <br>
 x[0] is used for the constant offset term, the rest of the terms represent different movie genres <br>

 ## Output

 The predictor function, y_hat represents the expected rating <br>
 The target function, y represents the actual rating <br>

 ## Stratagies

 ### Prepocessing the input features

-training data feature vector x[1:,] is normalized to zero mean and unit variance, the same parameters are used to normalize the test data set <br>
+All feature vectors are normalized to zero and unit variance, the same parameters are used to normalize the test data set. <br>
-In order to ensure numerical stability when the variance is equal to zero, a value of epsilon equal to 10**-8 has been added to the variance.
+The step is done before the data is partitioned according to different users, where for each user we derive an optimal weight vector <br>
+In the case of non-transformed features the size of the feature vector is 19, and in the case of transformed features the size of <br>
+the feature vector is 172 <br>

 ### Controlling Overfitting

 L2 regularization is used to reduce overfitting (https://en.wikipedia.org/wiki/Overfitting) and improve test accuracy <br> We learn the regularized weights for each user seperately which leads to higher bias and lower bias as compared to taking a single <br> regularized weight vector for all the users <br>